 BOND RATING - A rating, issued by a rating agency, which indicates the probability of timely repayment of principal and interest on bonds issued.

-BUDGET - A financial plan containing estimated revenues

-and expenses for an organization.
-The plans are prepared by the individual departments and reviewed and submitted by the being considered.
-(See also FISCAL YEAR.)
+BUDGET - A financial plan containing estimated revenues and expenses for an organization.
+The plans are prepared by the individual departments and reviewed and submitted by the

 Mayor to the City Council for their review and approval.